rokath/trice/docs/TriceMessagesEncoding.md

   * *Trice* extensions without cycle counter are counted as well.
   * Each TRICEXn has its own ID space.

-### User data
+### Unknown user data

-User data are possible as part of the *Trices* extensions:
+Unknown user data are possible as part of the *Trices* extensions:

-* Without the `-ex0` switch, `0000...` packages are ignored as user data.
+* Without the `-ex0` switch, `0000...` packages are ignored as unknown user data.
-* Without the `-ex1` switch, `0001...` packages are ignored as user data.
+* Without the `-ex1` switch, `0001...` packages are ignored as unknwno user data.
-* Without the `-ex2` switch, `0010...` packages are ignored as user data.
+* Without the `-ex2` switch, `0010...` packages are ignored as unknown user data.
-* Without the `-ex3` switch, `0011...` packages are ignored as user data.
+* Without the `-ex3` switch, `0011...` packages are ignored as unknown user data.
-* User data have a unknown length.
+* Unknown user data have a unknown length.
 Therefore they cannot share a COBS packet with *Trices*.
-* User data packets do not affect the cycle counter.
+* Unknown user data packets do not affect the cycle counter.
 The can have their own cycle counter.